 Following the pandemic, a growing number of consumers are opting to only do business with companies that provide greater convenience.
 If businesses in the death care profession fail to meet the needs of the consumer, it could have a potentially catastrophic effect on their bottom line.
 Therefore, it is paramount that funeral homes, crematories, and cemeteries listen and adapt quickly to the ever-growing demand for convenience.

 As a result of Covid-19, many consumers have experienced the death of a friend or loved one.
 As a result, people are much more aware of their own mortality, and it has therefore meant that the desire to pre-plan funerals has gone off the charts.
 In 2021, 61% of consumers had started to think about their own funeral.
 In addition to this, the average age of people looking to pre-plan their funeral has gone down, with many more accepting that this is an inevitable part of life that needs proper planning.
 This significant trend will radically affect how death care professionals reach and communicate with prospective customers, as younger audiences will require a very different approach.

 Finding a solution

-With the funeral profession today in more of a vaulted position than it has been ever before in history, and the value of death care services being highlighted and elevated over the last two years, the opportunity to adopt winning behaviors to capture the consumer has never been more important.
+With the funeral profession today in more of a vaulted position than it has ever been before in history and the value of death care services being highlighted and elevated over the last two years, the opportunity to adopt winning behaviors to capture the consumer has never been more important.

 byondcloud is helping to capitalize on the winning behaviors.
 It is the industry portal for the death care sector, allowing professionals to connect with consumers and industry partners online.
 With the byondcloud’s online booking function, funeral homes can now begin arrangements anywhere and at any time – saving time and stress.
 Cemeteries and crematories can provide scheduling information and take bookings 24/7, and get simplified booking processes while also creating new business opportunities through online search capabilities.